motleykl/Scripts_Week3/README.md

 ## Parsing File Contents

+need to know which column want ahead of time

 Another very powerful command is called `awk`, which can do lots of different forms of text parsing.
 For the purposes of this course, we will focus on using `awk` to extract individual columns (generally separated by spaces or tabs) from a file.
 [Note that this can also be done with the `cut` command.]
 The syntax we will use looks like this

 `awk '{print $1}' test.txt`